 supplement, or medicine, to be sold to the public before we have a better

-understanding of the potential side effects with long term use.
+understanding of the potential adverse effects with long term use.

 Hypolipidemic effects and absorption of citrus polymethoxylated